TUM-FAF/IDE/MIDPS_LAB_1.md

     - GIT cherry-pick
     - GIT rebase
     - GIT hooks
-    - Write a script that will compile chosen HelloWolrdPrograms projects.
+    - Write a script that will compile chosen HelloWorldPrograms projects.
 Make your script to output compilation results for each project
     - For each unsuccessful/failed compilation (one of):
       - send an e-mail (to preset address) with compilation details
       - post a ticket in some issue tracker. add compilation details